What is Prime Cost in a Restaurant?

 Differences between prime cost and conversion cost

 Those savvy in business metrics may wonder how prime and conversion costs differ.
-Although both have a focus on the production process they provide two unique perspectives.
+Although both have a focus on the production process and seek to capture the cost of production, they provide two unique perspectives.

 Prime cost limitations

-If you want an overview of labor costs including salaries, then prime cost will not be appropriate.
-Similarly, if you have many indirect material expenses which contribute to the production of your unit, then prime cost may be very limited in its usefulness to you.
+If you want an overview of labor costs including salaries, then the prime cost equation will not be appropriate.
+Similarly, if you have many indirect material expenses that contribute to the production of your unit, then prime cost may be very limited in its usefulness to you.

 What is the average prime cost of a restaurant?

-While prime cost is most beneficial when compared with previous data it can be helpful when compared to other restaurants.
-This can help you set some goals as you start using prime cost to improve your ROI.
+Prime cost is most useful when analyzed against past data, but it can also be valuable compared to other restaurants.
+This insight can assist you in establishing goals as you begin utilizing prime cost to enhance your ROI.

 How to lower prime costs